St. Gallen, Switzerland Guide

 Day Trips

-Approximately 1 hour by train Visit the historic town of Schaffhausen, known for its well-preserved medieval architecture and the impressive Munot fortress.
-From there, head to the Rhine Falls, Europe's largest waterfall, for a spectacular natural experience.
+Approximately 1 hour by train from St. Gallen Visit the historic town of Schaffhausen, known for its well-preserved medieval architecture and the impressive Munot fortress.
+From Schaffhausen, it's a short trip to the Rhine Falls, Europe's largest waterfall.
+Witness the thundering power of the water as it plunges over the rocks, and take a boat trip to get up close to the falls.

 Travel Time